 After breakfast, make your way back on those uncomfortable camels to the hotel.
 We spent the day relaxing by their pool, catching up on some reading and enjoying some well-earned rest.
 There are a number of other activities you can organise from the hotel, including quad biking in the desert, sandboarding down the dunes, jeep rides or you can just do as we did and sit by the pool all day.

 Strolling out into the dunes at sunrise and sunset is a fantastic way to see the changing colours of the desert.
 If you are here during summer you can take part in a Moroccan ritual.
-As a treatment for rheumatism, Moroccan’s will allow themselves to be buried neck-deep in the sand for a few minutes at a time.
-What might be considered torture for some is a hopeful cure for others.
+As a treatment for rheumatism, Moroccans will allow themselves to be buried neck-deep in the sand for a few minutes at a time.

 You definitely don’t need a car in Fez, so if possible arrange to drop it at Fès-Saïs Airport and take a taxi (or pre-arranged transfer) to your riad.